We are our DNA!

-Like proteins, DNA is also a polymer but of repeating nucleotides- a group made of a phosphate group on a sugar attached to a nitrogenous base.
+Like proteins, DNA is also a polymer but of repeating nucleotides - units made of a phosphate group on a sugar attached to a nitrogenous base.

 These are linked together to make the double helix swirl structure of DNA.

-There are 4 different bases, A, T, C, G, and they’re very specific about who they pair with:
+There are four different bases, A, T, C, G, and they’re very specific about what they pair with:

 Adenine with Thymine and Cytosine with Guanine

-These groups are COMPLEMENTARY base pairs, and they are joined by weak hydrogen bonds, linking the 2 double helix strands in the middle!
+These groups are complementary base pairs, and they are joined by weak hydrogen bonds, linking the two double helix strands in the middle!

 So far, we have only said that DNA codes for proteins.
 This is not entirely true, because there are two types!

-1. The cell reads the genes to get the amino acid order.
-But DNA is too big to get out of the nucleus to build the protein so it uses a messenger instead!
+The cell reads the genes to get the amino acid order - but DNA is too big to get out of the nucleus to build the protein, so it uses a messenger instead!

-3. mRNA travels out into the cytoplasm to a structure called a ribosome which is where proteins are made.
+mRNA travels out into the cytoplasm to a structure called a ribosome, which is where proteins are made.

-4. As the mRNA binds to the ribosome and is read, another molecule called tRNA that transfers 100s to 1000s of amino acids to the ribosome and joined in the sequence the genes state, making the protein.
+The mRNA binds to the ribosome and is read.
+Another molecule, called tRNA, transfers 100s to 1000s of amino acids to the ribosome and joins them in the sequence the genes state, making the protein.